Beet Hummus

 Cook the Beet

 • Cut off the leaves and base of the beet.
-Be sure to save the leaves for later, as you can lightly boil or sautée for a tasty snack.
+Be certain to avoid wasting the leaves for later, as you’ll be able to frivolously boil or sautée for a tasty snack.

-• Place the beet in a pot of water over high heat, making sure the beet is covered by about two inches.
-When the water begins to boil, reduce the heat to low and cook for 45 mins or until fork tender.
+• Place the beet in a pot of water over excessive warmth, ensuring the beet is roofed by about two inches.
+When the water begins to boil, scale back the warmth to low and prepare dinner for 45 minutes or till fork tender.

-• Once cooked, set your beet aside in a bowl to cool.
+• Once cooked, set your beet apart in a bowl to chill.

 Toast the Seeds

-• Heat a pan over medium high and carefully pour in the sesame seeds.
+• Heat a pan over medium excessive and punctiliously pour within the sesame seeds.

-• Stir seeds constantly, making sure they don’t burn.
+• Stir seeds always, ensuring they don’t burn.

-• Once seeds are lightly toasted and beginning to turn a light brown, remove to a separate bowl while you prepare the remaining ingredients.
+• Once seeds are frivolously toasted and starting to show a light-weight brown, take away to a separate bowl when you put together the remaining elements.

 Chop the Vegetables

-• Peel the skin from the beet with a sharp knife, using a fork to hold the beet in place.
+• Peel the pores and skin from the beet with a pointy knife, utilizing a fork to carry the beet in place.

 • Slice the beet into ¼″ cubes and add to the blender.